Parkinson’s can be a literal pain in the neck.

 This could help your doctor determine if they should increase the dosage amount or the frequency of dosing to achieve steadier dopamine levels—and hopefully less pain—throughout the day.

-Your doctor also might prescribe analgesics, which are drugs designed specifically to relieve pain.
-Some pain relief drugs are available OTC, such as acetaminophen (Tylenol); others, specifically opioid analgesics, require a prescription.
+Your doctor also might suggest taking analgesics, which are drugs designed specifically to relieve pain.
+Some pain relief drugs are available OTC, such as acetaminophen (Tylenol) and ibuprofen (Advil); others require a prescription.

 Your doctor might even suggest cannabis sativa (medical marijuana) as a pain-relief drug.

 Marijuana contains approximately 100 different compounds called cannabinoids.
 The most commonly known cannabinoid, tetrahydrocannabinol (THC), causes the psychoactive “high” associated with marijuana.
-The second most common cannabinoid, cannabidiol (CBD), doesn’t make you feel “high” but could have beneficial effects for treating Parkinson’s.
+The second most common cannabinoid, cannabidiol (CBD), doesn’t make you feel “high” but could have beneficial effects for pain.

 Our bodies make natural cannabinoids that control sleep, appetite, mood and other processes by binding to receptors throughout the body and brain.
 Because the cannabinoids in marijuana bind to the receptors in our body and brain, researchers are looking at whether these cannabinoids could bind to basal ganglia (a circuit of brain cells that controls movement and is affected in Parkinson’s) to improve symptoms of PD.